Skip to content

 Jeff Hopp · · Updated

 This is the attribution gap that most businesses never close.
 Your ad platforms know about clicks and form fills.
 Your CRM knows about revenue.
-But the two systems don’t talk to each other.
-Closing that loop is the final stage of a modern tracking stack — and it changes everything about how your ad spend performs.
+But the two systems do not talk to each other.
+Closing that loop is the feedback layer of a modern first-party data system.

 Why Don’t Ad Platforms Know Which Leads Convert?